 I already mentioned the little pig who is a long range projectile specialist, and also a hidden treasure sniffer.
-He can hit enemies from a distance during combat, or trigger switches in puzzles, plus he makes the most adorable little fart every time he eats an upgrade!
+He can hit enemies from a distance during combat, or trigger switches in puzzles, plus he makes the most adorable little fart every time he eats an secret upgrade!

 The pig sinks like a stone underwater though, which is where the frog comes in.
 He is super agile below the surface, and he can use his extendable tongue to hang, or to pull things thus giving the player a useful traversal tool later in the game.
-Then there is the muscular lion that represents the tank of the bunch.
+Then there is the muscular lion that represents the warrior-tank of the bunch.
 He can dash upwards which is particularly helpful if your jump needs a bit of extra height, or bash through brittle walls when dashing sideways.

 Monster Boy combines all these abilities into a single, cohesive experience that results in some excellent platforming gameplay.
 It is rather satisfying to switch between characters on the fly, and in so doing combine their talents for solving puzzles, defeating bosses, or to reach secret areas.
-Now factor in that you can augment these abilities with armour or weapons, and you have all the makings of a genuine platforming adventure.
+Now factor in that you can augment these abilities with armour or weapons, and you have all the makings of a multi-faceted platforming adventure.